 Asymptomatic patients require no treatment other than appropriate prophylaxis against rheumatic fever recurrence.

 Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to β-blockers or Ca channel blockers, which can control ventricular rate.
-Anticoagulants are indicated to prevent thromboembolism if AF is present or in sinus rhythm if embolism occurs or a clot is present in the left atrium.
-Anticoagulation should also be considered in the presence of dense spontaneous contrast or an enlarged left atrium (M-mode diameter > 50 mm).
+Anticoagulants are indicated to prevent thromboembolism if patients have or have had AF, embolism, or a left atrial clot.
+Anticoagulation may also be considered in the presence of dense spontaneous contrast or an enlarged left atrium (M-mode diameter > 50 mm).
 All patients should be encouraged to continue at least low levels of physical exercise despite exertional dyspnea.

 Antibiotic prophylaxis against endocarditis is no longer recommended except for patients who have had valve replacement (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).